 •AutoReScan: After you call a record from the Existing Records list (upper right corner of IDB screen), Pathagoras will rescan the underlying document for variables that are not in the record.
 If any are found, it will add them to the bottom.
 This allows you to continuously update a client/customer's record, adding new variables as they are 'discovered' in new document.

 Note: An AutoReScan on long documents with many variables, can take several seconds.
 If you know that the ReScan will not discover more variables, you can temporarily disable the AutoReScan setting when recalling a record from the list of records in the Instant Database screen.
 Press Shift-Click on the record name (as opposed to a simple click).
+Also, if the document is longer than 9 pages, Pathagoras will confirm that you want the rescan performed.

 In the 'After Next Actions' section: